Icybee/module-pages/README.md

 ### Obtaining a subset of a blueprint

-A subset can be created from a blueprint, this is interesting when you whish to work with a particuliar branch, or only the nodes that have a maximum depth of 2, or maybe only the online nodes.
+A subset can be created from a blueprint, this is interesting when you wish to work with a particular branch, or only the nodes that have a maximum depth of 2, or maybe only the online nodes.

-The following example demonstrates how a subset of a blueprint with only the branch of a particuliar branch can be obtained:
+The following example demonstrates how a subset of a blueprint with only the branch of a particular branch can be obtained:

 ```php
 <?php